Geared turbofan development: Still room for improvement

 Climate neutrality with SAFs and “wet” combustion

-In addition to the current configuration of the GTF engines, MTU is also going further and working on revolutionary concepts such as the water-enhanced turbofan (WET) engine.
+MTU researches revolutionary concepts such as the water-enhanced turbofan (WET) engine.
 With this concept, water is evaporated in a heat exchanger in the exhaust gas stream and injected into the combustor.
 “This recuperates the waste heat that would otherwise be lost in the exhaust gas stream and feeds it back into the cycle, significantly improving the engine’s thermal efficiency,” Stadlbauer explains.
 Moreover, “wet” combustion prevents NOx emissions almost entirely.

-Future GTF versions will also be optimized to run on higher proportions of sustainable aviation fuels (SAFs).
+Future GTF versions can also be operated with higher proportions of sustainable aviation fuels (SAFs).
 Currently, a 50 percent SAF admixture is possible, but the aim is to get as close as possible to 100 percent, Stadlbauer says.
-In combination with the WET engine, this could make a climate-neutral and at the same time highly efficient GTF engine possible—even for performance requirements exceeding those of the A320neo family.
 “With larger gearboxes, you can adjust the power output and, if the market demands it, build even larger engines,” Bock explains.
 He adds that Pratt & Whitney is already pushing forward with this development.
 “Together with developments on engines that burn hydrogen directly and, above all, on the flying fuel cell, we feel that the coming GTF generations are well prepared to meet increasing demands,” Bock says.
 “We have our sights firmly set on the climate-neutral future of aviation.”